 Comparison with Measurement - Reflection Coefficient

-Measurements were taken of the fabricated monopole over the same frequency band.
-The measured data is the reflection coefficient % () of the monopole in decibels.
-To compare with measurements, plot the numerical reflection coefficient, which is the negative of the return loss.
+Measurements of the fabricated monopole are taken over the same frequency band.
+The measured data is the reflection coefficient () of the monopole in decibels.
+To compare with measurements, plot the numerical reflection coefficient, which is equal to the negative return loss.

 load('monopole_measured.mat'); figure; plot(freq/1e9,-mp.returnLoss(freq),'b','linewidth',3); hold on; plot(f/1e9,S11dB,'r','linewidth',3); hold off; grid on legend('Analysis','Measurement','Location','Best'); xlabel('Frequency (GHz)'); ylabel('S_1_1 (dB)'); title('Monopole Antenna');